laughingkid-sg/laughingkid-sg/README.md

 ## Hello there, Zheng Teck (Zen) here! 👋🏼

-I'm second year Computer Science undergraduate at the National University of Singapore, previously from Ngee Ann Polytechnic, Business IT.
+I'm a second year Computer Science undergraduate at the National University of Singapore, previously from Ngee Ann Polytechnic, Business IT.
 I am passionate about technology ranging from blockchain to fullstack development to devops.
 I am an aspiring entrepreneur and enjoy working on projects in my free time.

 Current Project(s): [OneBoard](https://www.notion.so/OneBoard-de636bf19ff84cde83d7fff0104f2e7b) | Employment: [MonoX](https://monox.finance/) & [Alphaese](http://alphaese.com/)